 - Getting around: It’s easiest to explore by car.
 But you can also take a guided biking tour of the Cotswolds.

-Deal is a tiny town that’s an overlooked hidden gem in Kent.
-It ticks all the London day-trip boxes with its quaint rows of Georgian townhouses, unique boutiques, and laid back seaside charm.
+Deal is a charming little town that’s often overlooked but definitely worth a visit in Kent.
+It has all the makings of a perfect day trip from London, with its charming rows of Georgian townhouses, unique boutiques, and relaxed seaside vibe.

-One of the top attractions is Deal Castle.
-It’s a Tudor style castle built by Henry VIII as part of an ambitious chain of coastal forts.
+One of the main attractions is Deal Castle, a Tudor-style castle built by Henry VIII as part of his ambitious coastal fortification project.

-Deal is sometimes called the “new Shoreditch.”
-It’s full of trendy and quirky art galleries.
-There’s also a thriving foodie scene.
+Deal has been dubbed the “new Shoreditch” due to its trendy and quirky art galleries and a thriving foodie scene.

-No visit to Deal is complete without hitting its golden sand beach and grabbing some fresh seafood.
-It’s a quiet pristine beach dotted with wooden fishing boats.
+Don’t miss out on the town’s golden sand beach and fresh seafood.
+It’s a pristine and peaceful beach dotted with wooden fishing boats, and definitely worth a visit.

 How To Get To Deal: